1. Home

 The locally quarried red Texas granite and terracotta trim—or 'architectural ceramics'—infuse the station with a majestic aura.
 It is a testament to the grandeur of material quality and construction techniques of its time.

-Located at 400 South Houston Street in the heart of Dallas, Texas, Union Station stands majestically amidst a bustling cityscape.
-It serves as a gateway connecting Dallas to numerous destinations, making it an integral part of Dallas' city plan.
+Located at 400 South Houston Street, the station served as a gateway connecting Dallas to numerous destinations, making it an integral part of Dallas' city plan.

 Peak Years